Creators of ERPLY: Businesses Depend on Us

-Kristjan Hiiemaa: Erply offers retailers a single integrated platform, which is web-based and enables users to sell through various different channels – store, online store, warehouse etc. We are independent from any particular platform, which means that you can run our software on an iPad or in Windows.
+Kristjan Hiiemaa: Erply offers retailers a single integrated platform, which is web-based and enables users to sell through various different channels – store, online store, warehouse etc. We are independent of any particular platform, which means that you can run our software on an iPad or in Windows.
 Whereas it used to take a couple of days to set up a point-of-sale, our software enables customers to do it in five minutes.
 There is no need to install anything.
 We offer retailers software which they can adapt and connect to their existing hardware.
-Our software solutions makes us competitive with the global giants, but we have still been active in taking on new customers.
+Our software solutions make us competitive with the global giants, but we have still been active in taking on new customers.

 Why have such global players opted to use the Estonian-born Erply?

 Kristjan: Whilst we are also active and successful in other countries including Australia, we consider the USA to be our ‘home’ market.
 We have over 300 000 customers, meaning different stores, in total.
-It is commonplace in the USA that one brand has 300-500 stores and, in order to manage risk effectively, each store is treated a separate business.
+It is commonplace in the USA that one brand has 300-500 stores and, in order to manage risk effectively, each store is treated as a separate business.

 Erply software has many different functions.
 What are some of your latest additions and future plans?

-Kristjan: In Estonian folklore, there is a mystical creature kratt, which collects treasures for its master.
-We aim to create a software system kratt which helps the retailer sell the right goods to the right customers.
+Kristjan: In Estonian folklore, there is a mystical creature Kratt, which collects treasures for its master.
+We aim to create a software system Kratt which helps the retailer sell the right goods to the right customers.
 Retail management is a complicated task and it could be done much more efficiently than it often is.

 For example, it is a common problem that often once a product is sold, replacing it with another one from the warehouse is neglected.
 Or another issue arises, namely that retailers do not understand which products are popular and end up selling things which people don’t really want to buy.
 In other words, if you see that red T-shirts are bought more often than blue T-shirts, do not order more blue T-shirts!
 Simply put, sell what people want to buy!

 Our software also collects data which tells the retailer which products to order and which to ignore.
 Here is another real-life example of how information sharing does not work: a store of a large furniture retailer put some left-over chairs on sale at the end of the season.
-These were sold, with the central warehouse assuming the popularity of the product and sending some more chairs to the store, which they then could not sell even at a much reduced price!
+These were sold, with the central warehouse assuming the popularity of the product and sending some more chairs to the store, which they then could not sell even at a much-reduced price!

-Stores generally tend to have at least five replacement products for one item with each one having a different cost price, but as a rule of thumb c.
-20 per cent is marked-up in the store.
-In reality, the selection should only include products where the retailer can add the mark-up which is profitable for him because, at the end of the day, this is what pays the bills.
+Stores generally tend to have at least five replacement products for one item with each one having a different cost price but as a rule of thumb c.
+20 percent is marked-up in the store.
+In reality, the selection should only include products where the retailer can add the markup which is profitable for him because, at the end of the day, this is what pays the bills.